alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 ### Win and Score Probabilities

 There were many other outcomes that could be calculated stemming from the xG model.
-One of them was calculating the probability of winning the game[^prob] while another was calculating the probability of having the final score based on xG values.
+One of them was calculating the probability of winning the game[^prob] while another was calculating the probability of the final score being what it was based on xG values.

 {{< img src="/img/uploads/rl_game_list.png" href="https://sertalpbilal.github.io/rocket_league_analytics/index.html" class="lazy" caption="List of games and their associated probabilities on right" figcls="img-responsive" >}}